Pat Garrett and Billy the Kid: Plot

-The movie opens in 1909 (though Pat Garrett was killed in 1908), near Las Cruces, New Mexico.
-Garrett is riding with men working for the Santa Fe Ring, when he is ambushed and coldly killed by his associates, including one John W. Poe.
+In 1909, near Las Cruces, New Mexico, Pat Garrett is riding with men working for the Santa Fe Ring, when he is ambushed and coldly killed by his associates, including one John W. Poe.

-In 1881 in Old Fort Sumner, New Mexico, William H. Bonney, known as Billy the Kid (Kris Kristofferson), is passing the time with friends shooting chickens for fun.
-An old friend of Billy's, Pat Garrett (James Coburn), rides into town with Deputy Sheriff J. W. Bell (Matt Clark) and joins the diversion.
-Later, over drinks, Garrett informs Billy that the electorate want him out of the country, and that in five days, when he becomes Sheriff of Lincoln County, he will make Billy leave.
+In 1881 in Old Fort Sumner, New Mexico, William H. Bonney, known as Billy the Kid, is passing the time with friends shooting chickens for fun.
+Garrett, an old friend of Billy's, rides into town with Deputy Sheriff J. W. Bell and joins the diversion.
+Later, over drinks, Garrett informs Billy that the electorate wants him out of the county, and that in five days, when he becomes Sheriff of Lincoln County, he will make Billy leave.

 Six days later, Garrett and his deputies surround the small farmhouse where Billy and his gang are holed up.
-In the ensuing gun battle, Charlie Bowdre (Charles Martin Smith) and several other men on both sides are killed, and Billy is taken prisoner.
-As Billy awaits his execution in the Lincoln County Jail for the killing of Buckshot Roberts, he is taunted and beaten by self-righteous Deputy Sheriff Bob Olinger (R.G.
-Armstrong) while the hangman's gallows are being built nearby.
+In the ensuing gun battle, Charlie Bowdre and several other men on both sides are killed, and Billy is taken prisoner.
+As Billy awaits his execution in the Lincoln County Jail for the killing of Buckshot Roberts, he is taunted and beaten by self-righteous Deputy Sheriff Bob Olinger while the hangman's gallows are being built nearby.
 Garrett warns Olinger not to taunt Billy again or he will be fired and sent back to Texas; then, Garrett leaves town to collect taxes leaving his two deputies to guard Billy.
 Olinger again argues with Billy but after J. W. Bell intervenes, Olinger leaves to get a drink.
 Billy finds a gun hidden for him in the outhouse and shoots Bell in the back.
 He then retrieves Olinger's shotgun loaded with "sixteen thin dimes" and shoots Olinger dead in the street, saying, "Keep the change, Bob."
 Billy leaves town.

-After Garrett returns to Lincoln and recruits a new deputy sheriff named Alamosa Bill Kermit (Jack Elam), he rides to Santa Fe to meet with Governor Lew Wallace (Jason Robards), who introduces him to a pair of powerful men from the Santa Fe Ring.
+After Garrett returns to Lincoln and recruits a new deputy sheriff named Alamosa Bill Kermit, he rides to Santa Fe to meet with Governor Lew Wallace, who introduces him to a pair of powerful men from the Santa Fe Ring.
 They offer a thousand dollars for the capture of Billy the Kid, with five hundred dollars upfront.
 Garrett rejects the money saying they can pay him in full when Billy is brought in and warns them that he will be successful as long as another cattle war is not started.
 Meanwhile, Billy returns to his gang at Old Fort Sumner, where he decides to lie back for a few days.
-He is confronted by three strangers looking to kill him; all three are killed in the subsequent shootout, helped by another stranger called Alias (Bob Dylan), who kills one of the men with a knife through the neck.
+He is confronted by three strangers looking to kill him; all three are killed in the subsequent shootout, helped by another stranger called Alias, who kills one of the men with a knife through the neck.
 Alias had witnessed Billy's escape from the Lincoln County Jail.